-In addition to the general process set out in ISO 17029:2019 Clause 9.1 the VVB shall evaluate the claim made by the project developer about the condition category of the peatland against the baseline condition category presented at Project Plan Validation (criteria).
-The evaluation will consist of a check of the submitted PC documents and a site visit to determine if the requirements of the Peatland Code have been met and the GHG assertions materially is correct.
+In addition to the general process set out in ISO/IEC 17029:2019 section 9.1, the VVB shall evaluate the claim made by the project developer about the condition category of the peatland against the baseline condition category presented at Project Plan Validation.
+The evaluation will consist of a check of the submitted Peatland Code documents and a site visit to determine if the requirements of the Peatland Code have been met and the GHG assertions are materially correct.

-Verification is conducted by an approved third-party independent verification body who will evaluate
+Verification is conducted by an approved third-party independent verification body who will evaluate the following:

-- Project Progress Report - Condition change monitoring report (see Field Protocol for guidance) - Fixed-point photographs/drone imagery (see Field Protocol for guidance) - Updated AU map if different to validated AU map
+- Project Progress Report. - Condition change monitoring report (see Peatland Code Field Protocol for guidance). - Fixed-point photographs/drone imagery (see Peatland Code Field Protocol for guidance). - Updated AU map if different to validated AU map.